EnterpriseDB/tpa/docs/src/volumes.md

 # Filesystem configuration

-TPAexec allows you to define a list of `volumes` attached to each instance.
+TPA allows you to define a list of `volumes` attached to each instance.

 This list comprises both platform-specific settings that are used during